section-engineering-education/engineering-education/articles/building-an-appointment-scheduling-telegram-bot/index.md

 You will need to create a Fauna index that will allow you to scroll through the data created in your database.
 To do this, go to the `DB Overview` tab on the left side of your screen, then click on the `New Index` button.

 For this article, you will be creating three indexes; `users_index`, `appointment_index`, and `appointment_today_index`.
 The `users_index` will enable you to scroll through data in the `Users` collection using the `id` field as a parameter to match.
 The `appointment_index` will enable you to scroll through data in the `Appointments` collection using the `user_id` field as a parameter to match.
-The `appointment_today_index` will also enable you to scroll through data in the `Appointments` collection but will use both the `user_id` and `date_due` fields as parameters to match.
+The `appointment_today_index` will allow you to scroll through data in the `Appointments` collection.
+It will use the `user_id` and `date_due` fields as parameters to match.

 ![create_index](/engineering-education/building-an-appointment-scheduling-telegram-bot/create_index.png)

-After clicking on the `New Index` button, the above screen will be displayed to you.
+After clicking on the `New Index` button, the system will display the screen above to you.
 You need to select the collection you want to connect to this particular index.
 After choosing the collection, enter a name for your index, terms for your index, and values.
 Ticking the `Unique` checkbox ensures the data entered for the term is unique.
 The terms field specifies what data you want the index to be able to browse.

 For the `users_index`, we will use the `id` field as the terms with unique ticket, for the `apppointment_index`, we will use the `user_id` field as the terms, and for the `appointment_today_index` we will use the `user_id` and `date_due` fields as the terms.
-After filling the required fields, click on save and continue.
+After filling in the required fields, click on save and continue.

 ![indexes](/engineering-education/building-an-appointment-scheduling-telegram-bot/indexes.png)